 Deciding how you will delegate tasks ahead of time saves you from having to decide how each task will be assigned over and over again as they come up.

 Create task manuals and information guides that equip staff members to take on new tasks.

 Is that an investment of your time?
 Yes.
-But, it’s one that will pay off every time an employee reads that manual rather than coming to you with their questions.
+But, it will pay off every time an employee reads that manual rather than coming to you with their questions.

 Now, some high-level questions will always come to you.
 But, you can save time and delegate more effectively by documenting lower-level knowledge in guides that will continue to perform long after you’ve moved on to more important things.

 Work on your business instead of in it

 Ray Silverstein – entrepreneur, small business expert, and executive leadership coach – once said:

 …delegation is never abdication.
 Rather, it’s learning to work on the business instead of in the business.
 Good leaders know when to get out of their own way.

 Follow the suggestions above.
 Get out of your own way.
 Become a better leader.